S0c5/contact-manager-app/README.md

 - docker >18.06 and docker-compose >1.22.0
 - gettext ( install it by `brew install gettext && brew link --force gettext` )

-Please install all requirements using:
+Please install all `npm` libraries using:

 ```bash
   $ make prepare